nusofthq/avchat-documentation/phpfox.md

 You might want AVChat to open in a pop up window to make it easier for your users to browse your website while in the chat.

-1. From Admin CP click on `Settings -> Manage Settings`
+1. From AdminCP click on `Settings -> Manage Settings`
 2. Click on `General AVChat 3 Settings`
 <img src="{{site.github.url}}/assets/images/phpfox/admin-manage-settings.png" class="img-responsive" />
 3. Under `Open Method` select `popup`